IBM/dbb/Templates/JenkinsPipeline/README.md

 ![Jenkins Build Pipeline](images/jenkins-pipeline-basicBuild.png)

-Please note the links that are created to the Jenkins build result that take the user to the package and the deployment request within UCD:
+Links are created within the Jenkins build result, to take the user to the package and the deployment request within UCD:

 ![Jenkins Build Result](images/jenkins-pipeline-basicBuild-result.png)

 ### Release pipeline

 When the development team agrees to build a release candidate, the release pipeline type is triggered manually for the `main` branch.
-The development team manually requests the pipeline and specifies the *pipelineType* variable as `release`.
+The development team manually requests the execution of the pipeline and sets the *pipelineType* variable as `release`.
 Per the recommended branching model, release packages are only created from the `main` branch.

-It covers the similar steps steps like before:
+It supports the same steps steps as the basic build pipeline:

 * Setup
 * Clone